Tracardi/tracardi-api/docs/configuration/tracardi_ssl.md

 ```

 It will start Tracardi with files from your local `/local/path/to/ssl` folder copied/linked to internal docker folder called `/ssl`.
-If you placed certificates inside that folder then the files will be accessable form `/ssl` in docker.
+If you placed certificates inside that folder then the files will be accessible form `/ssl` in docker.
 The Docker image expects na SSL key file to be named `key.pem` and certificate to be named `cert.pem`.

 ## Tracardi API behind HTTPS proxy

-You can use treafic to hide Tracardi API behind HTTPS proxy.
+You can use treafik to hide Tracardi API behind HTTPS proxy.

 Refer to this link for instructions:
 https://traefik.io/resources/traefik-fastapi-kuberrnetes-ai-ml/